Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-This kink matrix also equals the MT Hamiltonian minus the energy in the EMTO representation, $\left\langle \phi \left( E\right) \left\vert -\bigtriangledown ^{2}+\sum_{R}v_{R}-E\right\vert \phi \left( E\right) \right\rangle .$ Any linear combination of EMTOs with the property that the kinks from all heads and tails cancel, is a solution with energy $E$ of Schr \"{o}dinger's equation for the overlapping MT potential --except for the tongues sticking into neighboring MT spheres and thereby cause errors of 2nd and higher order in the potential overlap.
-This kink-cancelation condition gives rise to the screened KKR equations of band theory.
+This kink matrix also equals the MT Hamiltonian minus the energy, i.e. the kinetic energy, in the KPW representation: $K\left( E\right) =$ $ \left\langle \phi \left( E\right) \left\vert -\Delta +\sum_{R}v_{R}-E\right\vert \phi \left( E\right) \right\rangle $.
+Any linear combination of KPWs with the property that the kinks from all heads and tails cancel, is smooth and therefore, by construction, a solution with energy $E$ of Schr\"{o}dinger's equation for the OMTP --except for the tongues sticking into neighboring MT spheres and thereby causing errors of merely 2nd and higher order in the potential overlap.
+This kink-cancelation condition gives rise to the screened Korringa, Kohn, Rostoker (KKR) \emph{ secular} equations of band theory: $K\left( E\right) u=0$.

+\emph{Downfolding} of a large to a small set of KPWs corresponds to changing the phase shifts in the channels to be downfolded (denoted $I$ for "integrated out") from those of hard spheres, $\eta _{A}\left( E\right) ,$ to the proper phase shifts, $\eta _{Rl}\left( E\right) ,$ and is performed on the kink matrix (\ref{K}).
+For example is the kink matrix for the set of 6 KPWs in terms of the blocks of the kink matrix for the 336 set:

+Note, that this downfolding, which is done \emph{prior} to N-ization (\ref {NMTO}) [see Chart (\ref{NMTOs})], makes the resulting NMTO set far better localized and far more accurate than the set obtained by standard L\"{o}wdin downfolding of a basis of energy-\emph{in}dependent orbitals, e.g. LMTOs \cite{Lambrecht1986}, Slater type obitals \cite{Zurek2007}, or NMTOs, followed by linearization of the energy dependence of the denominators (e.g. Eq.~(\ref{H2}) in Paper III).

-For a Hamiltonian formulation, however, we need an energy-\emph{in}dependent basis set.
-Analogous to the linearization well-known from LAPWs and LMTOs \cite{Andersen1975}, this set is arrived at by Nth-order polynomial interpolation in the Hilbert space of EMTOs with energies at a chosen mesh of N+1 energies, $\epsilon _{0},..,\epsilon _{N}:$
+For a \emph{Hamiltonian} formulation of the band-structure problem, we need a basis set of energy-\emph{in}dependent \emph{smooth} functions analogous to the well-known \emph{linear} APWs (LAPWs) and MTOs (LMTOs) \cite {Andersen1975}.
+This set \cite{Andersen2000,Tank2000}\cite{00Odile} is arrived at by $N$th-order polynomial interpolation (Lagrange) in the Hilbert space of KPWs with energies at a chosen mesh of $N+1$ energies, $ E_{0},..,E_{N}:$